 With these latter two senior heath care options in Part C, you must continue to pay your Part B premiums, and you may also have to pay an additional premium to the insurance company as well as any related deductible or co-insurance payments (typically true with a PPO and not an HMO).
 However, the services you receive may be more comprehensive than those offered through the Original Medicare Plan.

-Seniors should compare the costs and local availability of Medigap with the Medicare Managed Care and private fee-for-service programs.
-Be prepared for heath problems in retirement.
+Seniors should compare the costs and local availability of Medigap with the Medicare Managed Care (Medicare Sdvantage) and private fee-for-service programs.
+Be prepared for health problems in retirement.
 They're part of aging.
 Don't wait until they happen to cover the costs.
-Talk to a few agents about their edigap and HMO plans as the more you understand, the better you can make the right choice for you.
+Talk to a few agents about their Medigap and HMO plans as the more you understand, the better you can make the right choice for you.